jakobzhao/geog371/labs/lab01/readme.md

 In the root directory, there are folders like labs, lectures and readings, and files like readme.md and LICENSE.

 7\.
 Next, we open the `readme.md` file using `Atom`.
-If the previous steps work successfully, we can read the similar content as shown below.
+To do that, make sure you have installed `Atom` and also an `Atom` packge named `markdown-preview-enhanced`.
+Once `Atom` is opened, open the `geog371` repo from your workspace and navigate to the `readme.md` in the project tree panel.
+Then, double-click this file, both the source code and the compiled page of `readme.md` will be shown in two new panes.

 ![](img/typora_syllabus.jpg)